Motion of spinning particles in the Kerr-Newman black hole exterior: The dynamical equations for a spinning particle around the Kerr-Newman black hole

-in the limit $M s_\parallel/Q^2 \to 0$ in the following integral.
-In Fig. \ref{KN radial potential and parameter space}, the orange line shows the parameters for the stable double root of $r_{m3}=r_{m4}$ at point C, and the green line for the unstable double root of $r_{m2}=r_{m3}$ at point A. Two lines merging at point D is the innermost circular motion (ISCO): $r_{m2} =r_{m3} =r_{m4}$.
+In Fig. \ref{KN radial potential and parameter space}, the orange line shows the parameters for the stable double root of $r_{m3}=r_{m4}$ with the representative parameters at point C. The green line shows the parameters for the unstable double root of $r_{m2}=r_{m3}$ with the representative parameters at point A. Two lines merge at point D of a triple root ( $r_{m2} =r_{m3} =r_{m4}$) with the parameters, leading to the innermost circular motion (ISCO).
 They will be studied elsewhere.
-Point B is in the region where $r_{m1}<r_{m2}<r_{m3}<r_{m4}$ of our interest to study the equatorial obits orbiting between these two turning points.
+The parameters of point B are chosen, allowing us to study the equatorial motion oscillating between two turning points $r_{m3}$ and $r_{m4}$.